What is Androgenetic Alopecia?

 How does this happen?
 The male hormone testosterone is converted by the enzyme 5 Alpha Reductase, and the male hormones have an affinity to bind with androgen receptors which are located on some of the hair follicles.

-Some people have a lot of these receptors and at a young age they will look like the graphic image VII (see Image 2) although they are only in their early 20’s.
-Other people have very few of these receptors and at 90 years of age, they will still have a full head of hair like in the graphic image II (See Image 2).
-Most people are somewhere in-between these extremes such as seen on a natural bell shaped curve (see Image 4).
+Some people have a lot of these receptors and at a young age they will look like the graphic VII (see Norwood Scale below) although they are only in their early 20’s.
+Other people have very few of these receptors and at 80 years of age, they will still have a full head of hair similar to graphic II (See Norwood Scale below).
+Most people are somewhere in-between these extremes such as seen on a natural bell shaped curve (see Normal Curve below).
 Read more on the stages of male pattern baldness.

-On Image 4 you will see that approximately 64% of males will be in the light grey area, 15% of males will be in the darker areas to the right and left of the center area of the Bell Shaped Curve.
-Then the darkest small areas on the far left and far right represent the small percentage of men who lose hair in their early 20’s and those who don’t lose hair even in their 90’s and older.
+On the Normal Curve image above you will see that approximately 64% of males will be in the light grey area, 15% of males will be in the darker areas to the right and left of the center area of the Bell Shaped Curve.
+Then the dark small areas on the far left and far right represent the small percentage of men who lose hair in their early 20’s and those who don’t lose hair even in their 80’s and older.

 When male hormones bind with the androgen receptors there is a reaction in the nucleus of the cell that triggers the miniaturization process.
-This diminishes the energy supply (ATP) to the cells and the oxygen gradient gets less.
-Over time the follicle does not get enough nutrients to grow and gets smaller and smaller.
+This diminishes the energy supply (ATP) to the cells and the oxygen gradient drops.
+Over time the follicle does not get enough nutrients to grow becoming smaller and smaller.
 This process is called miniaturization.
-The follicles lose their caliber and become shorter.
+The follicles lose their calibre and become shorter.
 This is what causes the appearance of hair loss.
 It is actually loss of hair volume and as a consequence over time the scalp becomes more visible.

 The caliber is the critical factor.
 If we look at a hair shaft, the hair shaft is in the shape of a cylinder.
 If you want to calculate the volume of a cylinder, you calculate the surface of two circles (use Pi x radius squared) on either end of the cylinder.
 In the case of a hair shaft cylinder, it is will be 2 x Pi x Radius (square) x the height or length.
-That is how you calculate the volume of the hair shaft cylinder as seen on Image 3.
+That is how you calculate the volume of the hair shaft cylinder as seen on the Hairshaft Calibre image below.

 - 8 microns x 8 microns = 64 micron caliber